Passive Aggressive Behavior: Signs You Are Using It To Cope

 Passive aggressive personalities hold a feeling of resentment towards others and it acts as a blockage in expression.
 Such behavior builds a wall between two parties and the issue remains unresolved until expressed.
 Moreover, if it sustains in a long term relationship then only either of the two survive.
 It also acts as a mental blockage and all the productive thoughts are guided towards unnecessary arguments.

-What Are The Reasons Of Passive Aggression?
+What Are The Reasons Of Passive Aggressive Personality Disorder?

 There are different reasons why people act differently under aggression and avoid confronting the following emotions including: